South America

 Best time: Shoulder seasons for mild weather and fewer crowds.

-neighborhood in Quito in Ecuador
+neighborhood in Guayaquil in Ecuador

 Browse cities